kunhuiseem/kunhuiseem/README.md

 - 👋 Hi, I’m @kunhuiseem
 - 👀 I’m interested in having a good influence on the world with my skills.
-- 🌱 I’m currently learning Flutter/Dart.
+- 🌱 I’m currently learning Flutter/Dart and React&Next.js.
 - 💞️ I’m looking to collaborate on innovative mobile apps or web apps.

 <!---